Evergreen Cemetery (Los Angeles): Potter's field

-Chinese in the potter's field
+Potter's field and Chinese Shrine

 Until the Civil Rights era, racism barred the Chinese from burying their dead in most cemeteries, including Evergreen.
 The only place that allowed burial of Chinese persons was the city's potter's field.
 Unlike white indigents, who were buried at no charge, the Chinese had to pay US$10 (HK$78) to be interred.

 The Chinese community was allowed to utilize a corner of the potter's field and soon after, in September 1888, erected a shrine.
 Evergreen left the shrine in place when it purchased the potter's field from the county in 1964 and let it fall into disrepair over the years.
 The shrine and the land under it were eventually purchased by the Chinese Historical Society of Southern California in 1992 and restored soon after.
 It is now a registered historic monument.

 By the time the county took ownership of the potter's field in 1917, it was clear it was running out of space, so the Chinese community responded by purchasing land and in 1922 opening the Chinese Cemetery.
 The county saw this as an opportunity to extend the useful life of the potter's field.
 Norman Martin, Superintendent for the County Department of Charities, wrote to Chan Kai Sing, Secretary of the Chinese Chamber of Commerce.
 In a letter, dated June 19, 1923, he wrote:

 "Recently your people established a new Chinese cemetery on East 1st Street, and it would be highly desirable if the bodies buried in the county cemetery could be transferred to your new location."

 Despite acknowledging there were 902 Chinese buried at the site, and that each grave had cost the Chinese US$10, Martin wanted the remains moved to the new cemetery and offered $2 per body as compensation, "The idea being that you would move all of the bodies as fast as practicable."

 During the summer of 2005, the Los Angeles County Metropolitan Transportation Authority Metro construction workers widening First Street for the Metro L Line light rail extension uncovered the skeletal remains of 174 people buried near the south side of the Los Angeles County Crematorium, adjacent to Evergreen Cemetery.
 Archaeologists working for the agency determined that the excavation site was likely the Chinese section of the potter's field.
 The majority of the remains were Asian males found along with rice bowls, jade bracelets, Chinese burial bricks, Asian coins and opium pipes.
 The remains were buried inside Evergreen Cemetery, near the Chinese Shrine, and a memorial was dedicated on March 7, 2010.